 - Secure resources by contacting donors whose funds influence the issues you care about

-Advocating for SSP Communities
+Advocating with SSP Communities

 Sierra Service Project exists to strengthen connections in and between communities.
 We will always seek to create space for those not traditionally “invited to the table.”
 By connecting youth to people with a culture and life experience different from their own, we hope our volunteers will be empowered to partner with these communities as advocates.

-Advocating for SSP communities will look different for each location – the culture, history, and community of each site range widely!
+Advocating with SSP communities will look different for each location – the culture, history, and community of each site range widely!
 There are, however, a few common threads in all the locations where SSP serves:

 - Substandard housing

 - Food access

 - Many families and individuals living at or below the poverty line